False Statements and Fraudulent Debt Collection

 below) has

-of no avail.
+attempted to reach you with several associates contacts, the efforts have been of no avail.
 And we are going to forward a pending claim for litigation into

 Bucks County Municipal Court.
 If you choose to make a statement of deferment